meleakewubbie/r_insurance_disability_rates/README.md

 </code>

-8. I used the same process for mapping the percent of 19 to 35 year olds who are disabled in the United States in 2018.
+8. I used the same process for mapping the percentage of 19 to 35 year olds who are disabled in the United States in 2018.

 ![image](https://user-images.githubusercontent.com/77419851/209524890-9ae6d118-4b7b-4c5e-81b5-3d6e27fd45df.png)